 If you?re overwhelmed by the abundance of flower color combinations, narrowing the field to two colors may simplify the process.
 Learn about two-color gardens and bicolor garden schemes in the following article.
 Click here for more info.

-Adding color in the garden is more than simply picking a bunch of colorful garden plants.
+Adding color to the garden is more than simply picking a bunch of colorful garden plants.
 There are a few things that need to be taken into consideration first.
 Click here to find out what these are and get additional tips to help make this endeavor an easier one.

-Bulbs sprouting in winter isn?t normal in the cold winter climates.
+Bulbs sprouting in winter isn't normal in the cold winter climates.
 Are early flowering plants safe?
 What happens when it freezes again?
 Will the plants be permanently damaged?
 Will they bloom?
 This article aims to help answer these questions.

 The Chelsea chop pruning method is a way to extend your perennial plants? flower production and keep them looking neater to boot.
 Use this article for more information on Chelsea chop pruning and when it?s done.